 - IG1 IAS 1 sets out the components of financial statements and minimum requirements for disclosure in the statements of financial position, profit or loss and other comprehensive income and changes in equity.
 It also describes further items that may be presented either in the relevant financial statement or in the notes.
 This guidance provides simple examples of ways in which the requirements of IAS 1 for the presentation of the statements of financial position, profit or loss and other comprehensive income and changes in equity might be met.
-An entity should change the order of presentation, the titles of the statements and the descriptions used for line items when necessary to suit its particular circumstances. - IG2 The guidance is in two three sections.
+An entity should change the order of presentation, the titles of the statements and the descriptions used for line items when necessary to suit its particular circumstances. - IG2 The guidance is in two sections.
 Paragraphs IG3-IG6 provide examples of the presentation of financial statements.
-Paragraphs IG7-IG9 have been deleted. provide an example of the determination of reclassification adjustments for available for sale financial assets in accordance with IAS 39 Financial Instruments: Recognition and Measurement.
+Paragraphs IG7-IG9 have been deleted.
 Paragraphs IG10 and IG11 provide examples of capital disclosures. - IG3 The illustrative statement of financial position shows one way in which an entity may present a statement of financial position distinguishing between current and non-current items.
-Other formats may be equally appropriate, provided the distinction is clear. - IG4 The illustrations use the term 'comprehensive income' to label the total of all items of profit or loss and other comprehensive income.
+Other formats may be equally appropriate, provided the distinction is clear. - The illustrations use the term 'comprehensive income' to label the total of all items of profit or loss and other comprehensive income.
 The illustrations use the term 'other comprehensive income' to label income and expenses that are included in comprehensive income but excluded from profit or loss.
-IAS 1 does not require an entity to use those terms in its financial statements. - IG5 Two statements of profit or loss and other comprehensive income are provided, to illustrate the alternative presentations of income and expenses in a single statement or in two statements.
+IAS 1 does not require an entity to use those terms in its financial statements. - Two statements of profit or loss and other comprehensive income are provided, to illustrate the alternative presentations of income and expenses in a single statement or in two statements.
 The statement of profit or loss and other comprehensive income illustrates the classification of income and expenses within profit or loss by function.
-The separate statement (in this example, 'the statement or profit or loss') illustrates the classification of income swithin profit by nature. - IG5A Two sets of examples of statements of profit or loss and other comprehensive income are shown.
-One shows the presentation while IAS 39 Financial Instruments: Recognition and Measurement remains effective and is applied; the other shows presentation when IFRS 9 Financial Instruments is applied. - IG6 The examples are not intended to illustrate all aspects of IFRSs, nor do they constitute a complete set of financial statements, which would also include a statement of cash flows, disclosures about significant accounting policies and other explanatory information.
+The separate statement (in this example, 'the statement or profit or loss') illustrates the classification of income and expenses within profit by nature. - IG5A Two sets of examples of statements of profit or loss and other comprehensive income are shown.
+One shows the presentation while IAS 39 Financial Instruments: Recognition and Measurement remains effective and is applied; the other shows presentation when IFRS 9 Financial Instruments is applied. - The examples are not intended to illustrate all aspects of IFRSs, nor do they constitute a complete set of financial statements, which would also include a statement of cash flows, disclosures about significant accounting policies and other explanatory information.